Detection of avoided crossings by fidelity: The Fidelity measure

 This is the square of a Lorentzian and differs significantly from zero only near the AC at $\lambda = 0$.
-This simple analytic formula allows us a better understanding of isolated ACs, as, for example, the peak width is easily computed as $\sigma^{\text{FWHM}} = 2g\sqrt{\sqrt{2}-1}$.
+This formula already allows us a good understanding of isolated ACs, as, for example, the peak width is easily computed as $\sigma^{\text{FWHM}} = 2g\sqrt{\sqrt{2}-1}$.
 On the other hand an AC can be characterized by the ratio between the local energy level curvature and the distance between the two repelling energy levels.
 We call the absolute value of this ratio \emph{renormalized curvature} $C_n(\lambda)$ and find

 for the two-level system.
 For higher-dimensional systems we expand the wave function $|n(\lambda+\delta\lambda)\rangle$ in second order in $\delta\lambda$ and find

 where we reduced the sum near an isolated AC to the nearest neighboring level $n'$.
 Similarly, one obtains for the renormalized curvature~\cite{Pechukas}